Thank you! We’ve received your message and will contact you soon.

 By now, you already understand the meaning of bid shading, its benefits and challenges, and the most common methods.

 With first-price auctions becoming an industry standard, bid shading is turning into an essential part of the programmatic advertising world.
-It allows advertisers to optimize the bidding strategy, avoid overpaying, and achieve higher cost-efficiency.
+It allows advertisers to optimize their bidding strategies, avoid overpaying, and achieve greater cost efficiency.

 Sure, some challenges still need to be addressed, including the transparency issue.
 In the future, we’ll likely witness significant changes and improvements in this technology.
 Hopefully, the market will eventually reach an equilibrium between advertisers’ efficient bidding and publishers’ fair revenues.